-- 1. From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2.
-Select a stage for which this task will be executed. - 3.
-Click Create Task.
+- 1 From a release package or deployment process template view, navigate to the Deployment tab and then select the Deployment tasks tab. - 2 Select a stage for which this task will be executed. - 3 Click Create Task.

-4. In Task Type, select Vault.
+4 In Task Type, select Vault.

-The Task Type: Vault form appears.
+The Task Type: Vault form appears in the dialog box.

-5. Fill out the Vault form.
+5 Fill out the Vault form.

-- a.
-Enter Task name and Sequence number. - b.
-Click Get units to refresh the list of deployment units, or baselines, stored in Dimensions CM, and then select a deployment unit. - c.
-Click Get stages to refresh the list of stages for the selected deployment unit, and then select a stage. - d.
-Click Get areas to refresh the list of deployment areas for the selected stage.
+- a Enter Task name and Sequence number. - b Click Get units to refresh the list of deployment units, or baselines, stored in Dimensions CM, and then select a deployment unit. - c Click Get stages to refresh the list of stages for the selected deployment unit, and then select a stage. - d Click Get areas to refresh the list of deployment areas for the selected stage. - e Select the primary and secondary owners for the task. - f Optionally enter a description.